YB-Yottabyte/Community_Board/README.md

 # Community_Board
 Submitted by: **Sai Rithwik Kukunuri**

 For this **Community Board**, I have created an resources of user manual for various programming langauges.
 The board should have a unique purpose, such as links to help users learn more about software engineering.
-On each card of your community board, you should display some information about the resource.
+On each card of your community board, I have displayed some information about the resource.

 Time spent: **2** hours spent in total